mgsosna/mattsosna.com/_posts/python/2021-03-26-SQL_vs_NoSQL.md

 # > normal student
 # > student with messed up attributes
 ```

+Not really an issue, at least for SQLite.
+But stuff won't show up in filtering.

 One way to ensure things are good is to do type checking when the instance of `Student` is first created.
 We can do this with the `__init__` method.